deepanshumehtaa/AlekSIS-Core/docs/dev/01_setup.rst

 All three steps can be done with the ``poetry run`` command and ``manage.py``::

-  poetry run ./manage.py yarn install poetry run ./manage.py collectstatic poetry run ./manage.py compilemessages poetry run ./manage.py migrate poetry run ./manage.py createinitialrevisions
+  poetry run aleksis-admin yarn install poetry run aleksis-admin collectstatic poetry run aleksis-admin compilemessages poetry run aleksis-admin migrate poetry run aleksis-admin createinitialrevisions

 (You might need database settings for the `migrate` command; see below.)